shivannis/xandr-docs-public/xandr-docs/articles/curate/create-a-curated-deal-line-item.md

 ---
-title: Create a Curated Deal Line Item
+title: Microsoft Curate - Create a Curated Deal Line Item
 description: The article outlines the process of creating a curated deal item, allowing users to establish a curated deal for a buyer.
 These curated deals involve negotiated agreements between a buyer and a curator, merging the curator's assets with Xandr Marketplace supply. ms.date : 10/28/2023
 ---